adamschmideg/writing/research-writing/README.md

 - Rephrase, don't highlight
 - Handwrite, don't type
 - Save the reference
-- Follow your interest, don't care what seems important
+- Follow your interest, not what seems important

 ---